umccr/agha-data-validation-pipeline/scripts/reports/manifest_summary/README.md

 ## The setup before executing the script

 Prerequisite:
-- `aws-cli` available with least version 2
+- `aws-cli` available with at least version 2
 - `python3` available with at least version 3.8

 1. Clone this repository